milwaukeedata/MKE_CD-markdown/datasetintro.md

 0. What can I do with this?

+## WARNINGS and cautions of using this data:

+This information may not be correct.

 ## NOTES on the data from the Community Database:

 This file was obtained through an open records request.